greenrobotllc/codefrog-help/help/mas/ai-coder-coderabbit-augment.md

 3. Use Augment to fix all issues
 4. Test changes
 5. Mark all tasks complete (or delete completed tickets as an alternative)
-6. Commit with message: "Fix CodeRabbit issues in UserService.java"
+6. Use [GitHub Desktop](https://desktop.github.com/) or your Git client to commit with message: "Fix CodeRabbit issues in UserService.java"

 ## Task and Comment Resolution